 Less-common styles include ratchet-style belts, where the teeth of the ratchet system hold the strap tight and allow for incremental adjustments, and O-ring belts, where canvas or braided straps are threaded through the ring.
 Both of these designs are only seen on casual belts.

-You already know that leather the preferred material for a belt.
-What you may not know is that leather is the only acceptable material for a dress belt, unless you’re vegan and choose a high-quality faux-leather material.
+You already know that leather is the preferred material for a belt.
+What you may not know is that leather is the only acceptable material for a dress belt unless you’re vegan and choose a high-quality faux-leather material.

-Leather is also the most popular choice for casual belts, and once again you should choose full-grain leather – not for its look, but for the fact that it will wear better and last longer.
+Leather is also the most popular choice for casual belts, and once again, you should choose full-grain leather – not for its look, but for the fact that it will wear better and last longer.
 Many more materials are suitable for casual looks, though.
-They include suede, which is actually another type of leather that’s made from the underside of the hide, so it’s less-durable but softer and attractive; suede belts should have a full-grain leather backing so they will hold up better.
-Other possibilities are braided leather (versatile, since the prong can be inserted anywhere in the strap), cotton and canvas.
-Exotic leathers like ostrich and crocodile are also best suited for casual belts, unless they’re dark in color with a subtle pattern.
+They include suede, which is actually another type of leather that’s made from the underside of the hide, so it’s less durable but softer and attractive; suede belts should have a full-grain leather backing so they will hold up better.
+Other possibilities are braided leather (versatile since the prong can be inserted anywhere in the strap), cotton and canvas.
+Exotic leathers like ostrich and crocodile are also best suited for casual belts unless they’re dark in colour with a subtle pattern.